IMSOEVIL/dwm/README.md

   - At line 207 of drw.c, a line of code was added to fix the transparent border issue when using picom.

 ## Note
-   - My configuration still exists, so if you want to use dwm without it just remove the config.h file before builing it.
+   - My configuration still exists, so if you want to use dwm without it, just remove the config.h file before building dwm.

-  - I put the patches I applied in a folder in case you wanted to remove one. the way to remove a patch (unpatch, i guess) is to run this (assuming you're in the dwm folder):
+  - I put the patches I applied in a folder in case you wanted to remove one. the way to remove a patch (unpatch, i guess) is to run this command (assuming you're in the dwm folder):
   `patch -R < patches/<patch_name>`

 ## installation